Shawnee National Forest is a great place to Hike, Bike, and go Birding.

 Pomona Natural Bridge, Murphysboro

-Contact number: 687-1731 — A real natural bridge you can walk over or under.
+Contact Number: 618-687-1731 — A real natural bridge you can walk over or under.
+Spanning 90 feet over mature forest, this wonder truly is a site to behold.
+Explore Pomona Natural Bridge

 Trail of Tears State Forest, Jonesboro